simonmichael/hledger/doc/JUST-MAKE-SHAKE.md

 # Just, make, and Shake

-After many years of relying on `make` for automating project tasks, we now primarily use [`just`](https://github.com/casey/just) instead.
+After many years of relying on [GNU Make](https://www.gnu.org/software/make) for automating project tasks, we now primarily use [just](https://github.com/casey/just) instead.
-`just` is better enough, and clean consolidated efficient project automation is so valuable, that it is worthwhile, even though, for now, it is usually not installed by default and it lacks Make's file dependency tracking.
+`just` is better enough, and clean consolidated efficient project automation is so valuable, that this is worthwhile - even though `just` requires installing and lacks Make's file dependency tracking, for now.

-`Justfile` in the main repo's top directory is where we keep the recipes (scripts);
-this is the starting point for automating hledger project tasks.
+`Justfile` in the main repo's top directory is the starting point for scripts automating hledger project tasks.
-Install and run `just` to see the list of recipes.
+Install and run `just` to list them.
 I suggest using a shorter command alias `j`.
 Eg:

 ```cli
 $ alias j=just
 $ j             # list all scripts
 $ j h test      # list scripts mentioning "test"
 ```

+Makefiles are still used in a number of subdirectories, like `site/` and `finance/`.

 ## Shake